jonjau/jonjauhari.com/content/blog/justice-as-cultivating-virtue/index.md

 In my current opinion, I think Aristotle's character-based ethical theory applies most cleanly to the real world.
 I often find my self deciding what good character I should I cultivate, before I think about the motive and consequences.

-Perhaps the Sandel's deliberate leaning towards virtue ethics has had an effect on me...
+Perhaps Sandel's deliberate leaning towards virtue ethics has had an effect on me...

 I'll be honest, a lot of it went over my head but writing out notes like this does help.